VISHAL CHERUPALLYVC

-A powerful pattern to optimize problems involving subarrays and substrings.
+A powerful pattern to optimise problems involving subarrays and substrings — without nested loops.

-Sliding window is a technique where we maintain a window (subarray) and move it step-by-step instead of recomputing values repeatedly.
+Sliding window is a technique where we maintain a window (a contiguous subarray) and move it step-by-step instead of recomputing values from scratch on every iteration.
+The key observation: when you slide the window one position, you only need to account for one element entering and one leaving.

 def max_sum_subarray(arr, k):